 Note: The importance of tasks and skills is measured on 0-1 scale, where 0 means least important and 1 means most important.

 What are the trends for the future?
 2

 The employment level of legal, social and cultural professionals and associate professionals is expected to grow by 29 per cent between 2018 and 2030.
 This follows the 20 per cent growth observed over the period 2006 to 2018.
 Between 2018 and 2030 it is estimated that there will be an additional 3.3 million jobs created in legal, social and cultural professional and associate professional occupations.
 Growth will be lower in legal, social and cultural professionals (17 per cent) than in associate professionals (42 per cent – although, because of low sample sizes in many countries - indicated by * symbol - this percentage must be treated with caution).

-Figure 2: Future employment growth of legal, social and cultural occupations across the EU (2018-2030, in %)
+Figure 2: Future employment growth of legal, social and cultural occupations in analysed European countries (2018-2030, in %)